jszavits/NEAR/README.md

 ## Installation

 The program is written in Fortran.
 Before compiling the program, [NLopt library](https://nlopt.readthedocs.io/en/latest/) must be installed.
 NLopt library is available for Unix-like systems and Windows.
 After installing NLopt, the program can be compiled using `gfortran`.

+### Linux

 On a Linux system, go to the directory *source* and set the path to the NLopt library:

 > export LD_LIBRARY_PATH=\<*absolute path to NLopt*\>/lib64